Gould, Colorado

-Gould is a small unincorporated community in northwestern Jackson County, Colorado, United States.
+Gould is a small unincorporated community in southeastern Jackson County, Colorado, United States.

 Description

 The community is located on State Highway 14, southeast of Walden in North Park.
 The community is situated in the valley of the Middle Fork of the Michigan River between Owl Mountain and Gould Mountain.
 The landscape is a patchwork of wetlands, pine forest, aspen groves, and sagebrush.
 A tavern, campgrounds, community center, and several other businesses cater to local residents, campers and sportsmen.
 The largest public attraction is the Colorado State Forest Headquarters and Moose Visitor Center.
 Located at 40.526°N, 106.026°W, the community lies at an elevation of 8913 feet (2717m).

 A post office called Gould was established in 1937, and remained in operation until 1973.

 Luke Jones is currently the Mayor of Gould.
 Al Stace is the sheriff.
 The community has the name of Edward Bradley Gould, a cattleman.

 Climate

 Gould has a subarctic climate (Köppen Dfc).